School of Music

 About the University Symphony Orchestra

 The University Orchestra rehearses in the Steinbrenner Band Hall on Tuesday and Thursday afternoons from 1:55 pm to 3:50 pm (periods 7 and 8).
-Course number MUN 1210/3213/6215 for lower, upper, and graduate sections, respectively.
-Auditions are required for all members of the Orchestra.
+Auditions are required for all members and held each semester.

 Connect with the School of Music